-An implementation schedule for carrying out the actions and recommendations is identified in the plan.
-The schedule contains 22 specific action items and provides target completion dates for each action.
-Priority areas are described for some of the actions such as where more detailed planning is needed.
-The agencies and groups responsible for each action are also identified.

-A complete review of the plan is required in five years or earlier if needed.
-Annual reviews of the implementation of the plan are to be carried out by the appropriate government agencies.
-All consultation and notice provisions in the Muskwa-Kechika Management Area Act must be followed when revisions or amendments to the plan are made.
+An implementation schedule for carrying out the actions and recommendations is identified in the original M-KRMP and discussed within the Mackenzie Addition plan.
+The former document contains 22 specific action items, providing target completion dates for each action.
+It also calls for a complete review of the plan within five years or earlier if needed with annual reviews to be carried out by the appropriate government agencies.